sir-ragna/dddddd/readme.md

 ## Unreported sectors

-After comparing the images my code produces however I figure that other tools manage to extract more bytes than my tool.
-It turns out that Windows sometimes lies about the total number of sectors.
+After testing with `dd` I figured that my script didn't extract enough bytes from the USB stick I used to test with.
+It turns out that WMI sometimes lies about the total number of sectors.
 This is documented on MSDN.

 > Note: the value for this property is obtained through extended functions of BIOS interrupt 13h.
 The value may be inaccurate if the drive uses a translation scheme to support high-capacity disk sizes.
 Consult the manufacturer for accurate drive specifications.
 > https://docs.microsoft.com/en-us/windows/desktop/CIMWin32Prov/win32-diskdrive